-If you wish to submit a request for a compartmentalization evaluation, please follow the format described in the following document:
+If you wish to submit a request for evaluation and classification for brucellosis, please follow the format described in the following document:

 The documents describing the RES evaluation processes and the templates for requesting recognition of the animal health status of a region or compartment are presented in a Portable Document Format (PDF).
 Viewing these files requires a PDF file reader, such as the Adobe Acrobat Reader.
 Please note that the APHIS electronic mail server does not accept certain executable file attachments, e.g. .exe, .pif, .cmd, .scr, .com, .bat, .zip, .vbs, .dll, .chm, .js, .jse, .vb, and .vbe, or attachments over a certain size.

 All evaluation requests and supporting materials must be submitted in English.
 Submission of the information in electronic format can facilitate the review.
 Information submitted to support an evaluation but not withheld as confidential is made available to the public.
 Therefore, if submitted information contains confidential business information that would not normally be disclosed to the public, please indicate specifically which words, paragraphs, or pages contain confidential business information.
 APHIS intends to protect confidential business information in accordance with legal and regulatory obligations and practices.